 The Risks of OTC Stocks

 Another downside of OTC stocks is their lack of liquidity, which makes them far more susceptible to manipulation.
-Henceforth they can be dangerous to trade.
+Henceforth, they can be dangerous to trade.

-Not to mention, they aren’t listed on centralized exchanges and don’t have to follow strict rules and regulations.
+They aren’t listed on centralized exchanges and don’t have to follow strict rules and regulations.

-One Compelling Reason Why Companies List on Decentralized Exchanges
+Companies on Decentralized Exchanges

-However, some large and reputable companies choose to trade on the OTC market.
+However, some large and reputable companies trade on the OTC market.
 Take, for example, the well-known companies Nestle SA, Bayer A.G., and Danone SA.
 All of these companies trade on the OTCQZ platform.

-What Are Some of the OTC Markets?
+Some of the OTC Stocks Markets

 - Best Market (OTCQX)